VCTLabs/bruce/README.txt

   * embedded Python interative interpreter sessions
   * videos (embedded just like images) with optional looping
-  * stylesheet and decoration changes on the fly (eg. multiple fonts per page)
+  * stylesheet and layout changes on the fly (eg. multiple fonts per page)
+  * transitions between pages

 - timer and page count display for practicing
 - may specify which screen to open on in multihead
 - runs fullscreen at native resolution
 - may switch to/from fullscreen quickly

 Installation